 Hundreds of thousands of people are at risk of being unfairly targeted by the police because their images are stored in a burgeoning facial recognition database, the UK’s biometrics watchdog has warned.

-The commissioner, Paul Wiles, said facial images have gone far beyond their original purpose as custody records, with forces increasingly using facial recognition software to police events.
+The commissioner, Paul Wiles, said facial images have gone far beyond their original purpose as custody records now that forces are using facial recognition software to police events.

-South Wales Police courted controversy recently by deploying the technology at the Champions League final in Cardiff.
+South Wales Police courted controversy over summer by deploying the technology at the Champions League final in Cardiff.
 They matched the data against 500,000 local custody images.

 The National Police Database now contains at least 19 million custody images, hundreds of thousands of which belong to people who were later acquitted or never charged with a crime, according to Wiles.